Procedural Pretraining: Warming Up Language Models with Abstract Data: Discussion

 \textbf{Knowledge vs.\ reasoning.} \citet{han2025position} argue that LLMs' limitations stem from entangled representations of knowledge and reasoning.
 Our work can be viewed as injecting an `algorithmic reasoning prior' before world-knowledge acquisition.
 This ultimately suggests a data-driven path in improving knowledge and reasoning acquisition beyond architectural changes~\citep{pouransari2025pretraining}.

-\textbf{Limitations.} (1)~We use smaller models (up to 1.3B) compared to state-of-the-art LLMs, \reb{further} scaling up our experiments is an important future step.
-(2)~While our experiments on combining multiple types of procedural data are a proof of concept, they lay out several promising directions.
+\textbf{Limitations.} (1)~We use smaller models (up to $1.3$B) and lower data-model ratio compared to state-of-the-art LLMs, \reb{further} scaling up our experiments is an important future step.
+(2)~While our experiments on combining multiple types of procedural data are a proof of concept, they lay out several promising directions for future work.